 It can take 12 hours or more to get from Florence to Paris by car, but it can be an enjoyable way to see a few scenic stretches of Italy and France or stop for meals for a gastronomic road trip.
 Expect to pay toll fees at several points throughout the trip.
 This can be a good option if you wish to make stopovers to other cities in Italy or France on your way to Paris.

-One major drawback with a car rental in Europe is that there are astronomical fees for "drop off" or transferring a car from one country to another.
-So, if you start your trip in Paris and end in Florence, just for dropping off the car in another country (even if it's the same car rental company), that can run you $1,000.
+One major drawback with a car rental in Europe is that there are astronomical fees for "dropping off" or transferring a car from one country to another.
+So, if you start your trip in Paris and end in Florence, just for dropping off the car in another country (even if it's the same car rental company), you might end up paying $1,000.
 That does not include the car rental fee.
-But, if you could do a round-trip visit and return the car where you got it, then you would not be subject to the drop fee.
+But, if you could do a round-trip visit and return the car where you got it, then you would not be subject to the dropping fee.
 A car rental would run you about $400 for the week for a compact car.

 Arranging Ground Transportation